An Overview of Toothaches

 Most people can avoid toothaches and severe dental problems with regular dental care.
 Have your dentist's telephone number easily available in case of an emergency.

 - Maintain a healthy diet.
 Bacteria thrive on refined sugar and starch and need this in order to burrow through the enamel on your teeth.
 Watch what you eat and be careful about food that sticks to and between your teeth.
-Brush your teeth after eating or add foods in your diet with some roughage that may act as a natural toothbrush.
-End your meal with a salad or apple.
+Brush your teeth after eating.

 - Establish a good program of cleaning your teeth to remove the food particles.
 Brush your teeth after eating.
 Use a soft toothbrush with fluoride toothpaste as recommended by the American Dental Association.
 Floss between teeth daily and brush your gums to encourage healthy gums.
 Water jets are effective at removing trapped particles, but flossing your teeth does a more thorough job when done carefully.